lban2049/lodash/.aigne/doc-smith/docs/api-util.md

 ### _.bindAll(object, methodNames)

-Binds methods of an `object` to the `object` itself, overwriting the existing method.
+Binds methods of an object to the object itself, overwriting existing methods.

 **Note:** This method doesn't set the "length" property of bound functions.